Károly Gerendai: Career

 Born in Budapest in 1970, he spent his childhood in Gödöllő.
 After his parents divorced, he moved to Budapest with his father, who worked as an engineer, at the age of 10.
 He grew up in an intellectual family with noble ancestors.
 Breaking away from the upper-middle-class milieu, he moved out and started an independent life at the age of 17.
 He graduated from the Kaffka Margit High School (now Szent Margit High School) in 1988, but started working alongside school after moving out from his parents.
 Although he never earned a degree, he is considered one of the most recognized experts in culture, tourism, and gastronomy.
 He is a regular lecturer at several higher education institutions.
 He is one of the most recognized cultural organizers and entrepreneurs in Hungary, who has proven his aptitude and excellent business sense in many areas.

 He began his career as a poster paster and tour manager, then managed various Hungarian bands (Lord (1990–1991) and Sziámi (1991–1994).
 In parallel, he worked at record labels (Magneoton, Extraton), initially as an organizer and distributor, later in leadership positions.
 In 1993, at the age of 22, he created the Sziget Festival with his acquaintances and friends, which has now become one of Europe's largest music events.
 Since then, he has launched numerous other successful projects, and his businesses have become market leaders in several areas.

 Károly Gerendai's maximalism, work ethic, calmness, openness, approachability, and innovative thinking have elevated him to an outstanding businessman, although his emotional approach often dominates in his activities.

 His work can be divided into three main areas, businesses arising from interests, business investments and social engagement.
-He is a passionate world traveler who has visited nearly 100 countries, often drawing inspiration from these experiences.
+He is a world traveler who has visited nearly 100 countries, often drawing inspiration from these experiences.
 In many cases, his businesses also have significant social benefits, as creating value and supporting talents/good initiatives are particularly important to him.